 Three of the most common species of cockroaches living in the Phoenix area and across the country include the following:

 - American cockroach

 Are cockroaches dangerous?

-Cockroaches pose significant threats to people and our properties; they are dangerous pests, and we should never tolerate them.
-Besides contaminating our food with their excrement and saliva, they will contaminate food prep areas, tables, dishes, and utensils.
+Cockroaches pose significant threats to people and our properties; they are dangerous pests and should never be tolerated on our properties.
+Besides contaminating our food with their excrement and saliva, they will contaminate counters, tables, dishes, and utensils.
 Cockroaches carry a variety of bacteria and other pathogens that cause illnesses in people on their bodies.
-In addition, a cockroach infestation creates unpleasant odors, and they damage personal items like furniture, rugs, and clothing.
+In addition, a cockroach infestation can create an unpleasant odor and cause damage personal items like furniture, rugs, and clothing.

 Why do I have a cockroach problem?